airbytehq/airbyte/docs/connector-development/config-based/tutorial/4-reading-data.md

 Next, we'll update the record selection to wrap the single record returned by the source in an array in `source_exchange_rates_tutorial/exchange_rates_tutorial.yamlsource_exchange_rates_tutorial/exchange_rates_tutorial.yaml`

 ```
+definitions:
+  <...>
   selector:
     type: RecordSelector
     extractor:
       type: JelloExtractor
       transform: "[_]" # wrap the single record returned by the API in an array
 ```

 The transform is defined using the `Jello` syntax, which is a Python-based JQ alternative.
 More details on Jello can be found [here](https://github.com/kellyjonbrazil/jello).